There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 You shouldn’t let how you look affect your confidence.
 Well if you think like this, I can tell you’ve never suffered from Acne.

-For the people out there that are suffering with Acne, I feel your pain.
+For the people out there that are suffering from Acne, I feel your pain.

 I’ve been in your shoes.
 I’ve felt those dark days, I’ve avoided every social event I’ve been invited to and hid at home where ever possible.